ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/README.md

 - inherets from `LockingVolt.sol`
 - adds a function to create `CappedFrozenLockingVault.sol` with size of the vault and the reciepient as arguments
 - responsible for hangling the proposals and voting

+# Communication between members

+Annonymous communication between members reduces chances of corruption, bribery, and destructive cortel.

+We chose XMTP protocol for the communications between members.
+It essentially is Signal messanger's encryption with web3 addresses instead of phone numbers.

+We extend XMTP protocol with group messages and create a web UI inside the DAO UI to allow members to communicate.

+# AI to audit contracts